 Angels Landing hike

-Here is an embarrasing confession.
-The night before my first hike to Angels Landing in 2019, I watched a YouTube video about the place and almost got a nervous breakdown.
-I literally cried and started writing a farewell letter to my parents.
-After my boyfriend managed to calm me down, I decided that I’d just hike as far as I felt safe.
-To cut things short, I made it safely to the top and back.
-And I did it again in November 2021. 😉 So, what is it about Angels Landing hike that makes it so iconic?
-Is it really that difficult?
-Is there an easier way to reach the summit?
-At last, but not the least, is it worth the trouble?
+Here’s an embarrassing confession: the night before my first Angels Landing confrontation in 2019, I watched a YouTube video about the hike and almost had a nervous breakdown.
+I literally cried and even started writing a farewell letter to my parents.
+Luckily, Ales managed to calm me down, and I decided I’d hike as far as I felt safe.
+To cut a long story short, I made it safely to the top and back.
+Not only once, but three times – I did it again in 2021 and 2025! 😉

 • Location: Zion National Park, Utah